 The alternative is to shift your focus from controlling your kids to controlling the environment.
 This is a critical distinction that shifts your focus from the illusion of having control over your kids (because you don’t) to the reality of what you do control: your home environment.

-In fact, you control everything that your kids really care about.
-You control whether or not there is a TV or cable in the house, whether the car goes to soccer practice, whether the phone works, and even what food is in the refrigerator.
+You control everything that your kids care about.
+You control whether or not there is a TV or cable in the house, whether the cargoes to soccer practice, whether the phone works and even what food is in the refrigerator.
 You control everything that they care about.

 How does this work on a practical basis?